On the additive and multiplicative structures of the exceptional units in finite commutative rings: Introduction

 where $x$ and $y$ are restricted to units in the ring of integers of some number field (see \cite{EG} for a treatise on unit equations).
 By choosing $a=b=1$, we obtain the concept of exceptional unit.

 Let $\mathbb{Z}_{n}$ be the residue class ring of the integers $\Z$ modulo a positive integer $n$.
-Sander~\cite[Theorem 1.1]{Sander2} has determined the number of representations of an element in $\mathbb{Z}_{n}$ as the sum of two exceptional units.
-Recently, Zhang and Ji \cite[Theorem 1.5]{Zhang} has extended Sander's result to the case when $R$ is a residue class ring of a number field.
-Using a different approach with the aid of exponential sums, for any integer $k\ge 2$ Yang and Zhao \cite[Theorem 1]{Yang} has obtained an exact formula for the number of ways to represent an element of $\Z_n$ as a sum of $k$ exceptional units.
-Most recently, Miguel \cite[Theorem 1]{Miguel} has generalized the result of Yang and Zhao to the case of finite commutative rings.
+Sander~\cite[Theorem 1.1]{Sander2} determined the number of representations of an element in $\mathbb{Z}_{n}$ as the sum of two exceptional units.
+Recently, Zhang and Ji \cite[Theorem 1.5]{Zhang} extended Sander's result to the case when $R$ is a residue class ring of a number field.
+Using a different approach with the aid of exponential sums, for any integer $k\ge 2$ Yang and Zhao \cite[Theorem 1]{Yang} obtained an exact formula for the number of ways to represent an element of $\Z_n$ as a sum of $k$ exceptional units.
+Most recently, Miguel \cite[Theorem 1]{Miguel} generalized the result of Yang and Zhao to the case of finite commutative rings.
+Sander \cite{Sander3} persued another structural perspective by investigating the atom decomposition of sets of exceptional units in $\Z_n$.